tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 requirements and rules for network slice services are set using mechanisms which are outside the scope of this document.

-When data plane NRP mode is employed, the NRP ingress nodes are responsible for adding a suitable FAS onto packets that belong to specific Slice-Flow Aggregate, and the corresponding Diffserv CS for differentiating between different types of traffic carried within the same Slice-Flow Aggregate.
+When data plane NRP mode is employed, the NRP ingress nodes are responsible for setting a suitable NRP Selector on packets that belong to the Slice-Flow Aggregate, and optionally the desired Diffserv CS.

 ### Network Resource Partition Interior Nodes

-An NRP interior node receives slice traffic and may be able to identify the packets belonging to a specific Slice-Flow Aggregate by inspecting the FAS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific Slice-Flow Aggregate.
-For example, when data plane NRP mode is applied, interior nodes can use the FAS carried within the packet to apply the corresponding NRP-PHB forwarding behavior.
+An NRP interior node receives slice traffic and may be able to identify the packets belonging to a specific Slice-Flow Aggregate by inspecting the NRP Selector field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific Slice-Flow Aggregate.
+For example, when data plane NRP mode is applied, interior nodes can use the NRP Selector carried within the packet to apply the corresponding NRP-PHB forwarding behavior.

 ### Network Resource Partition Incapable Nodes {#NRPIncapbale}

 Packets that belong to a Slice-Flow Aggregate may need to traverse nodes that are NRP incapable.
 In this case, several options are possible to allow the slice traffic to continue to be forwarded over such devices and be able to resume the NRP forwarding treatment once the traffic reaches devices that are NRP-capable.

-When data plane NRP mode is employed, packets carry a FAS to allow slice interior nodes to identify them.
-To support end-to-end network slicing, the FAS is maintained in the packets as they traverse devices within the network -- including NRP capable and incapable devices.
+When data plane NRP mode is employed, packets carry a NRP Selector to allow slice interior nodes to identify them.
+To support end-to-end network slicing, the NRP Selector is maintained in the packets as they traverse devices within the network -- including NRP capable and incapable devices.

-For example, when the FAS is an MPLS label at the bottom of the MPLS label stack, packets can traverse over devices that are NRP incapable without any further considerations.
-On the other hand when the FASL is at the top of the MPLS label stack, packets can be bypassed (or tunneled) over the NRP incapable devices towards the next device that supports NRP as shown in {{sl-interworking}}.
+For example, when the NRP Selector is an MPLS label at the bottom of the MPLS label stack, packets can traverse over devices that are NRP incapable without any further considerations.
+On the other hand when the NRP Selector label is at the top of the MPLS label stack, packets can be bypassed (or tunneled) over the NRP incapable devices towards the next device that supports NRP as shown in
+{{sl-interworking}}.

 ~~~~
-  SR Node-SID:           FASL: 1001    @@@: NRP Policy enforced
+  SR Node-SID:           NRP Selector: 1001     @@@: NRP Policy
-     1601: P1                          ...: NRP Policy not enforced
+     1601: P1            Label                       enforced
-     1602: P2
+     1602: P2                                   ...: NRP Policy
-     1603: P3
+     1603: P3                                        not enforced
      1604: P4
      1605: P5